 Pre-production for educational videos: video look and feel, scripting and practicing

-Pre-production is more about planning and going from a big picture to small details to make sure that nothing gets lost in a process and our actions contribute to the main cause: make good quality, engaging material for students and life-wide learners.
-In this article we will talk about preparing yourself for being in front of the camera.
+Pre-production is more about planning and going from a big picture to small details to double check that nothing gets lost in a process and all the actions contribute to our goal: make good quality, engaging material for students and life-wide learners.
+In this article we will talk about preparing the speaker for being in front of the camera.

 Pick the right clothes to support your story